How-to guide#

 --- exit ---

-Note the -no-reboot option is passed directly to QEMU and instructs the emulator to quit instead of rebooting.
+The -no-reboot option is passed directly to QEMU and instructs the emulator to quit instead of rebooting.

 Debugging#